SatelCreative/spylib/docs/index.md

 3. Commit to git
 4. Open PR for other codeowners to review
 5. Once approved, squash and merge `release/x.y.z`
-6. Run `poetry build` to create the package folders in `/dist`
-7. Run `flit publish` to publish to PyPI
+6. Run `poetry publish --build` to create the package and publish to PyPI
-8. Tag the release in git and push it to Github
+7. Tag the release in git and push it to Github

 **Notes**:

 - It's better to tag after publishing in case there is an issue while publishing
-- `flit` will try to use the system's keyring if the keyring package is installed.
-  Run `flit` in a virtual environment without keyring if you prefer to bypass the keyring and put your password whenever you publish